Fort Chadbourne: Major Neighbors

 Robert Neighbors met with the southern band of Comanches and their chiefs Sanaco, Buffalo Hump, Ketsume, and Yellow Wolf near the fort over 10 days starting on 24 August 1853.
 "All topics of interest to the Comanches were discussed".

 Neighbors communicated with Seth Eastman, while Seth was a captain at the fort in 1856 and was responsible for the Brazos Indian Reservation, about Comanche depredations in the area.

 Preservation

 Fort Chadbourne, a Texas state historical site, was also added in 1973 to the National Register of Historic Places (#73001962).

 The small community of Fort Chadbourne, Texas, is located a few miles to the southwest of the original fort.

-Fort Chadbourne has received $1 million to build a visitor's center in memory of Roberta Cole Johnson of Brenham, Texas, by the executors of her estate, Charles and Joy Blake.
-The Blakes are members of the Concho Valley Archaeological Society in San Angelo.
-They also matched another $125,000-allocation to restore the Butterfield stage stop.